777uliahshafar/dotfiles/readme.md

 tmux ls && read tmux_session && tmux attach -t ${tmux_session:-def} || tmux new -s ${tmux_session:-def}
 ```

+9. athityakumar/colorls is A Ruby gem that beautifies the terminal's ls command, with color and font-awesome icons.

+- Install ruby using homebrew.
+You may face a vim conflict, try to reinstall `brew reinstall ruby macvim`.
+- Follow the instruction on athityakumar.
+All configuration may have been added in .zshrc.
+- There is a color customization (yaml file) of colorls in dotfiles.
+Source it in `~/.config/colorls/`.

-9. NVM is a robust package node manager, installation node.js and npm could be done by NVM instead brew.
+10. NVM is a robust package node manager, installation node.js and npm could be done by NVM instead brew.

 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash